Alice Price-Styles is amazing. She’s one of those new kinds of creative people. A triple threat.Writer, filmmaker, DJ and Model.

 I was struck by how quickly they would get back up.Even after the gnarliest falls!
 Just straight back in there.

 It was super poetic and spoke to me about how to approach life, like even when you get bruised and cut up to keep going for it with the same enthusiasm as before.
 I think it applies to everything, but definitely to creative pursuits.

 When things don’t work out how you wanted or fall apart – just to dust off and try again.
 For me with my writing and film projects I’m trying to experiment and not be afraid of making mistakes and learning along the way.
 I hope I can be like those skaters and just keep on creating no matter how many times I fall down…

-I know you love music but what visual media are you into and would like to discus?
+I know you love music but what visual media are you into and would like to discuss?

-It’s funny because I always say that my head is stuck in the past and that I barely listen to new music, but I’ve realised it’s kind of not true.
+It’s funny, I always say that my head is stuck in the past and that I barely listen to new music, but I’ve realised it’s kind of not true.

 The Egyptian Lover – 1985

 Nanna B – Solen